 Renaissance did not achieve the same level of success as some of progressive rock’s top tier bands like Yes, ELP, Genesis and others.
 Even a major production as Scheherazade and Other Stories only scratched the top 100 Billboard LP chart.
 Still, in the second part of the 1970s they were able to generate a decent following in the US with a highlight of recording the full Scheherazade song cycle.
 This time they performed it live with the New York Philharmonic orchestra conducted by Tony Cox, at Carnegie Hall.
 You cannot get more respectable than that as a rock band.
 The audience’s enthusiasm and applause for the long-form piece is admirable given that the performance took place a month before the album release, so it was likely the first time they heard it.
 John Tout on that experience: “Oh playing with a symphony orchestra was absolutely incredible!
 It was probably one of the most thrilling experiences of my life.
 It’s a completely different approach.
 You have to follow the conductor.
 You have to be very aware of what’s going on around you.
 I enjoyed it, it wasn’t difficult because the orchestral arrangements were all done around us.
 I would play just as I normally would.
 It was just embellished and orchestrated around us.
 It was a very thrilling experience to play with an orchestra, definitely.”

 The tour that ensued after the release of Scheherazade and Other Stories was a great success for the band, and a must-see footage of a performance at Capitol Theatre in NJ was released on DVD.
+Here is a clip from that tour:

 It is interesting to see John Camp taking a much more visible role on stage with his Rickenbaker bass guitar.
 You cannot underestimate how important that bass, played almost like a guitar, was to the band’s sound.
 Replacing an orchestra with four musicians playing all the instrumental passages was no easy task, and on a few spots on Song of Scheherazade a playback of the orchestra can be heard to introduce the songs.
 John Tout: “I think we had recently acquired a synthesizer, the Yamaha CS-80 and a smaller monophonic synthesizer called a Pro-Soloist which had some brass, flutes and woodwinds on it, which at the time I thought were quite authentic.
 We had also got a string synthesizer, so I was playing piano, string synthesizer, the Pro-Soloist and the CS-80.
 At one time we hired a Mellotron as well, for voices, for a choir.
 I got the scores and followed them as closely as I could.
 So rather than just holding chords down I would try and follow the string arrangements.
 I tried very hard to put in all the relevant parts.
 They couldn’t all be put in of course but I chose the outstanding parts and did the best I could to give the atmosphere of the orchestra.”
 Also noticeable is the vocalizing Annie Haslam applies to various songs.
 She commented on that: “It was to compensate for not being able to have an orchestra on every album.
 To use the voice as an extra instrument.
 And that’s why on stage I started singing more of the orchestral parts, because John couldn’t physically perform them all, because we didn’t have the technology then.”
 Remember the Roy Wood story from Trip to the Fair?
 Well, the song was not on the list that night, but its his pendant Annie Haslam is wearing.